-- 1. fixing the number of directors of the Corporation within the minimum and maximum permitted by its Articles of Incorporation at six (6); - 2. the election of directors as nominated by Management, regardless of whether there is a change, amendment or variation to the persons proposed by Management for election as directors at the Meeting or whether persons are nominated for election as directors on or from the floor of the Meeting; - 3. the re-appointment of MNP LLP, Chartered Accountants, as auditors of the Corporation for the ensuing year and to authorize the directors to fix their remuneration; - 4. a resolution confirming, ratifying and approving the Corporation's 10% rolling stock option plan (the "Plan"); - 5. a special resolution authorizing the Board of Directors of the Corporation to consolidate the Common Shares on the basis of one (1) new Common Share for up to twenty (20) old Common Shares and amend the Corporation's Articles accordingly; and - 6. such further and other business as may be properly brought before the Meeting or any adjournment thereof.
+1. fixing the number of directors of the Corporation within the minimum and maximum permitted by its Articles of Incorporation at four (4);

+- 2. the election of directors as nominated by Management, regardless of whether there is a change, amendment or variation to the persons proposed by Management for election as directors at the Meeting or whether persons are nominated for election as directors on or from the floor of the Meeting; - 3. the re-appointment of Jones & O'Connell LLP, as auditors of the Corporation for the ensuing year and to authorize the directors to fix their remuneration; - 4. an ordinary resolution confirming and approving the Corporation's Omnibus Equity Incentive Plan; - 5. a special resolution authorizing the Board of Directors of the Corporation to consolidate the Common Shares on the basis of one (1) new Common Share for up to twenty (20) old Common Shares and amend the Corporation's Articles accordingly; and - 6. such further and other business as may be properly brought before the Meeting or any adjournment thereof.

 Each of items 1, 2, 3 and 4 require approval by a simple majority (50.1%) of all votes cast at the Meeting, either in person or by proxy.
-Item 5 requires the approval of a special majority (66 2/3%) of all votes cast at the Meeting either in person or by proxy.
+Item 5 requires the approval of a special majority $(66\ 2/3\%)$ of all votes cast at the Meeting either in person or by proxy.